 TA Excellence Award

-The Department of Psychology at St. George campus is pleased to announce a new annual outstanding TA award for our best teaching assistant nominated for excellent work in the previous academic year.
-The first ever award will be presented at the December 2018 Holiday Party with nominations drawn from Teaching Assistants from Fall 2017, Winter 2018 and Summer 2018 courses.
+In 2017 the Department of Psychology at St. George campus announced the inaugural TA Excellence Award to recognize outstanding teaching assistants nominated for excellent work in the previous academic year.
+The first ever award was presented at the December 2018 Holiday Party with nominations drawn from Teaching Assistants from Fall 2017, Winter 2018 and Summer 2018 courses.

-ABOUT THE AWARDUp to two awards will be offered per year.
-Nominations will occur in the early Fall (beginning in 2018) and the announcement of award recipient(s) will be made in December at the annual department holiday dinner.
+Up to two awards will be offered per year.
+Nominations will occur in the October the announcement of award recipient(s) will be made in December at the annual department holiday dinner.
 Recipients of the TA Excellence Award will receive a certificate of recognition and $250.
+Their names will also be engraved on a plaque to hang in the Psychology lounge.
 The TA Coordinator (Nora Sellers) will oversee the selection process.

 - Student nominations: Students in a particular course may nominate a teaching assistant for the award.
 They will be encouraged to provide supporting documentation, such as comments from numerous students on the qualities and excellent work of their TA, samples of written feedback they have received on course work, etc.